andreykaipov/http-flooder/README.md

 a connection to the server and the time when we finish reading the server's response body.

-## API
+## Dummy API

 ### How does it work?

-A dummy webserver, under the `api` directory, is what it sounds like.
-It'll spin up a webserver serving one endpoint `/time` that will output time information about whatever timezone (UTC by default) you pass it via the `tz` query parameter.
+A dummy API is exactly what it sounds like.
+It'll spin up a web server serving one endpoint `/time` that will output time information about whatever timezone we pass it via the `tz` query parameter (UTC by default).

 TODO add reference to godoc here

-In addition, we can customize how reliable our webserver behaves through the following flags, namely `delay-interval` and `failure-rate`.
+In addition, we can customize how reliable our web server behaves through the following flags, namely `delay-interval` and `failure-rate`.

 | flag           | type   | description                                                       | default   |